LLM-class-group/Multimodal-Learning/README.md

 # Multimodal-Learning

-In this work, we explores the relationship between the performance of the multimodal model LLaVA on the Science QA dataset and the quality of alignment data, and provides some conjectures on how fine-tuning affects model performance.
+This work is the course project of CS2916 Large Language Models, completed by [Yanheng He](https://github.com/HenryHe0123), [Jiahe Jin](https://github.com/zizi0123) and [Yuxuan Zhang](https://github.com/zyx11451) together.
+In this work, we explores the relationship between the performance of the multimodal model LLaVA on the
+Science QA dataset and the quality of alignment data, and provides some conjectures on how alignment affects model performance.

 ### Usage